 With planned developments and/or affordable housing projects, the City has demonstrated greater flexibility with respect to applicable zoning regulations.
 For example, parking requirements for both the Gabilan Apartments project and the Benito Street project were reduced or modified to facilitate these affordable housing developments.
-Accordingly, the CUP process, when considered along with the R-3 District regulations, has not been found to constrain the development of multifamily housing in Soledad, however this was officially changed in October 2023 and multifamily housing is now a permitted use in R-3.
+Accordingly, the CUP process, when considered along with the R-3 District regulations, has not been found to constrain the development of multifamily housing in Soledad, however this was officially changed in October 2023-and multifamily housing is now a permitted use in R-3as described in Program 5.1.1.
 These projects occurred during the 4th Housing Element planning period.
 Since adoption of the previous Housing Element, development slowed to the point where new housing is still using maps approved before adoption of the previous Housing Element.
 No newer multifamily project examples have occurred due to the slowdown in development.
 The elimination of the redevelopment agency as a funding source was also a major contributor to the lack of projects.
-Nevertheless, as the City seeks to facilitate the continued development of affordable housing, it is committed to implementing its recently revised regulations in the R-3 District to allow multifamily housing by right.
+Nevertheless, as the City seeks to facilitate the continued development of affordable housing, it is committed to implementing its recently revised regulations in the R-3 District to allow multifamily housing by right-as described in Program 5.1.1.